 The three-year, multi-agency programme Building Resilience and Adapting to Climate Extremes and Disasters (BRACED) – supported by the UK Department for International Development – is helping people become more resilient to climate extremes in 13 countries in the Sahel, East Africa and Asia.

-It integrates working methods from disaster risk reduction and climate adaptation into development approaches, influencing policy and practice at all levels.
+It integrates working methods from disaster risk reduction and climate adaptation into development approaches, influencing policy and practice at all levels, and its most recent annual learning event was held in Entebbe, Uganda in February (2017) (gallery).

 As part of a group working on knowledge management, the Climate Centre facilitates learning and uptake – ensuring evidence of what works finds its way into the design of policy and practice.